lynkos/grovers-algorithm/README.md

 ## Contact
 If you've noticed a bug or have any ideas or questions related to this project, please [open an issue](https://github.com/lynkos/grovers-algorithm/issues/new) and include a relevant label/tag.
 For any other questions, comments, concerns, etc. feel free to reach out to me via [email](mailto:kiwi2mii@gmail.com) or [LinkedIn](https://www.linkedin.com/in/kiran-brahmatewari)!
 I'll try my best to respond in a timely manner, though I can't make any guarantees!

+## Support
+Please :star: star :star: this repo if you find it helpful or useful!

 ## License
-Distributed under the MIT License.
-See [`LICENSE.md`](https://github.com/lynkos/grovers-algorithm/blob/main/LICENSE.md) for more information.
+Distributed under the [MIT License](https://github.com/lynkos/grovers-algorithm/blob/main/LICENSE.md), Copyright (c) 2023 Kiran Brahmatewari